ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-01-testing_overview.md

 Whilst testing might seem like an intimidating topic the chances are you're already doing testing in some form.
-No matter the level of experience, no programmer ever just sits down and writes some code, is perfectly confident that sit works and proceeds to use it straight away in research.
+No matter the level of experience, no programmer ever just sits down and writes some code, is perfectly confident that it works and proceeds to use it straight away in research.
 Instead development is in practice more piecemeal - you generally think about a simple input and the expected output then write some simple code that works.
 Then, iteratively, you think about more complicated example inputs and outputs and flesh out the code